anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

 ~~~~~~~~~~~~

 | Remove putative NUMTs with metaMATE.
-| This follows the workflow to automatically filter the ASVs by retaining maximum of 5% of estimated non-authentic-ASVs (nonauthentic_retained_estimate_p < 0.05).
+| This follows the workflow to automatically filter the ASVs by retaining maximum of 5% of estimated non-authentic-ASVs (verifiednonauthentic_retained_p < 0.05).

 .. important::